rrosa-aurea-1/java-angular-web-app/README.md

 * npm install
-* npm run preconfig (only on windows as admin) or copy frontend-app/dist folder into electron-client folder
 * npm start

 App in electron:

 ![Electron-App](https://github.com/amanganiello90/java-angular-web-app/raw/branch-screen/electron-app.jpg)

-In this way **only your frontend**,  is run in the electron container.
+In this way **only your frontend**,  is running in the electron container and you can use the electron-debug utility.

-#### Electron builder exe mode for frontend
+#### Electron package mode for frontend

 After built your front-end app with the **-Pbuild-ui** profile (or with *npm run build.prod* command under frontend-app folder), run in the **electron-client** folder these commands:

 * npm install
-* npm run preconfig (only on windows as admin) or copy frontend-app/dist folder into electron-client folder
 * npm run package

-After this, you will have a single **electron-app-client 1.0.0.exe** (for windows) to run with a click under **electron-client\distribution** folder.
+After this, you will have a single **electron-app-client 1.0.0** (for windows will be an .exe) to run with a click under **electron-client\distribution** folder.
-**The exe created is a standalone distributable desktop app that not require Node ore JRE on your machine to be executed.**
+**The file created is a standalone distributable desktop app that not require Node or JRE on your machine to be executed.**
 In this way, **only your frontend**, is run in the electron container as a package.

+#### Electron with express server live mode

+After built your front-end app with the **-Pbuild-ui** profile (or with *npm run build.prod* command under frontend-app folder), run in the **electron-app** folder these commands:

+* npm install
+* npm start

+In this way **your frontend app with the express server side**,  is running in the electron container.
 You can read log in its window with **F1 keyword**.

-> The _npm run package_ command use **electron-builder** that generates a package for the platform typology performing this command.
-In the distribution folder there is also the unpacked app (as electron-packager does).
+> The express server is a child spawn localhost process that is in listening in the port declared in the _process.env.PORT_ variable, else it uses the port declared in the **electron-app/electron.app.config.json** file.
+So you can also open the browser on _localhost:8081_ (default port) to inspect page.

 Express log in electron:

 ![Electron-Log](https://github.com/amanganiello90/java-angular-web-app/raw/branch-screen/electron-log.jpg)

+#### [Electron with express server package mode

+After built your front-end app with the **-Pbuild-ui** profile (or with *npm run build.prod* command under frontend-app folder), run in the **electron-app** folder these commands:

+* npm install
+* npm run package

+After this, you will have a single **electron-app 1.0.0** (for windows will be an .exe) to run with a click under **electron-app\distribution** folder.
+**The file created is a standalone distributable desktop app that not require Node or JRE on your machine to be executed.**
+In this way **your frontend app with the express server side**,  is running in the electron container.
+You can read log in its window with **F1 keyword**.

+> The express server is a child spawn localhost process that is in listening in the port declared in the _process.env.PORT_ variable, else it uses the port declared in the **electron-app/electron.app.config.json** file.
+So you can also open the browser on _localhost:8081_ (default port) to inspect page.

 #### Spring boot jar electron live mode